mudita/appnroll-recruitment-exercise/README.md

 Font is [Quicksand](https://fonts.google.com/specimen/Quicksand).
 Other assets are included in the guide or you can download them by visiting the [`design`](https://github.com/Appnroll/appnroll-recruitment-exercise/tree/master/design) folder in this repo.

+You can use a native select control (just style the box), but if you feel courageous to implement a custom solution, feel free to do so.

 #### Technology

 You must use React to complete the task.
 This is a base of our stack so we need to know how proficient you are with